vivthai/PGcrimes/README.md

 ### Endpoints
 #### PUT:
-* PUT requests route is for form submissions (Contact Us form)
 * PUT requests can be submitted to /api
 * PUT request must be in json form and conform to the parameters set by the database (Contact Us form)
 * PUT requests return a conformation string or an error message once completed